rjust/defects4j/framework/bug-mining/README.md

    candidates -- ones that compile and have a non-empty source diff:
     - `./analyze-project.pl -p Lang -w bug-mining`

+3. If any revisions fail to build, inspect the project build script and error message and attempt to diagnose the issue.
+One common problem is missing dependencies.

+4. If a build fails due to an empty test step, this is a common indication that there is a missing dependency on the test classpath (all tests fail due to the missing dependency).
+This can be confirmed by inspecting the corresponding file for the revision in the failing_tests folder.
+This file contains the stack trace for all tests that fail when executed against the "fixed" version of a class.
+If all tests fail due to a NoClassDefFoundError (or similar exception), then remove the failing_test file, ensure that the missing dependency is in place, and reanalyze the revision.

+4. If particular revisions cannot be built, often due to dependencies that no longer exist, then they may be removed from the commit-db.
+It is recommended to keep a backup of the commit-db until the entire bug mining process is complete.

+5. Upon completion of this stage, inspect all stack traces in the files that are generated in the failing_tests folder to ensure that tests failed for valid reasons, and not due to configuration errors.
+Failed assertions are generally valid test failures.
+Missing files or classes are generally due to a configuration issue.

-3. **TODO: Describe the following review process, which may lead to several iterations of steps 1-3: check all entries in failing_tests and verify that
+**TODO: Describe the following review process, which may lead to several iterations of steps 1-5: check all entries in failing_tests and verify that
    1) no test clases are failing and 2) all failing tests are indeed broken tests that do not fail due to configuration issues.**